-Red-pine Sawfly: Up to this time, the red-pine sawfly has damaged only red and jack pine; it feeds only on old needles.
-The worm is graygreen, black-headed, and when mature, $\frac{3}{4}$ inch long.
-The body has a light green backline, and a dullblack line at the base of the legs.
-Only one brood occurs-from early June to early July.
+Red-pine Sawfly: Up to this time, the red-pine sawfly has damaged only red and jack pine; it relishes old needles.
+The worm is graygreen, black-headed, and when mature, 3⁄4 inch long.
+The body has a light green backline, and a dull-black line at the base of the legs.
+Only one brood occurs-from early May to late June.